Round 1

 Concerns/Areas to Improve

-IOL UCLASeattle needs interior offensive line help to protect Geno Smith.
+IOL UCLA BruinsSeattle needs interior offensive line help to protect Geno Smith.
 Oladejo is a powerful guard from UCLA with excellent strength and technique.
 Physical run blocker who can start immediately and upgrade Seattle's interior protection.

 Strengths